paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-036-administration-of-educational-benefits.md

 #### Effective Date
 Pub.
 L. 92–540, title VI, § 603, Oct.
 24, 1972, 86 Stat.
 1099, provided that: “(a) The prepayment provisions of subsection (e) of section 1780 [now 3680] of title 38, United States Code (as added by section 201 of this Act), shall become effective on November 1, 1972. “(b) The advance payment provisions of section 1780 [now 3680] of title 38, United States Code (as added by section 201 of this Act), shall become effective on August 1, 1973, or at such time prior thereto as the Administrator of Veterans’ Affairs shall specify in a certification filed with the Committees on Veterans’ Affairs of the Congress.”

+#### Payment of VA Educational Assistance via Electronic Fund Transfer to a Foreign Institution of Higher Education
+Pub.
+L. 118–210, title II, § 214, Jan.
+2, 2025, 138 Stat.
+2774, provided that: “Not later than 90 days after the date of the enactment of this Act [Jan.
+2, 2025], the Secretary of Veterans Affairs shall update the payment system of the Department of Veterans Affairs to allow for electronic fund transfer of educational assistance, administered by the Secretary, to a foreign institution of higher education that— “(1) provides an approved course of education to an eligible recipient of such assistance; and “(2) does not have—“(A) an employer identification number; or “(B) an account with a domestic bank.”

 #### Payment of Allowances to Veterans Enrolled in Educational Institutions Closed for Emergency Situations
 Pub.
 L. 116–140, § 4, Apr.
 28, 2020, 134 Stat.
 632, as amended by Pub.
 L. 116–315, title I, §§ 1107(b), 1108, Jan.
 5, 2021, 134 Stat.
 4966, which temporarily authorized payment of allowances to eligible veterans or persons enrolled in educational institutions or training establishments that were closed or suspended due to emergency situations, was repealed by Pub.
 L. 117–333, § 6(b), Jan.
 5, 2023, 136 Stat.
 6129.
 See subsec. (h) of this section.